 - Time to treat yourself to a vegan dinner.
 Use Google maps or the Happy Cow app to find vegan restaurants near you.
 Luckily, almost every restaurant in Ho Chi Minh has vegetarian and vegan options in their menu – a true vegan heaven!

-- Craving whipped cream or other non-vegan treats?
+- Did craving whip cream or other non-vegan treats?
 Search online for a recipe, buy the ingredients, and book in kitchen experiment time.

 - Congrats!
 Do a woo-hoo dance in your living room.
 You’re helping the environment by reducing your consumption of livestock and animal by-products.